2022 Lennox and Addington County municipal elections: Loyalist

 Loyalist is divided into three wards.
 Of the seven members of council, the Mayor and Deputy Mayor are elected “at large” by vote of all the electors and one of the five councillors are elected by the voters in this ward.

 Mayor

 Previous mayor Ric Bresee was elected to the Ontario Legislature in the 2022 Ontario general election for the Progressive Conservative Party of Ontario in the riding of Hastings—Lennox and Addington.
-Deputy mayor Jim Hegadorn was appointed mayor August 8, and is running for election for a full term.
+Deputy mayor Jim Hegadorn was appointed mayor August 8, and ran for election for a full term.